globulus/simi/README.md

 end
 ```
 * Classes themselves are objects, with "class" set to a void object named "Class".
 You can check if an Object is a class by using **VAR is Class**, even though Class itself normally evaluates to *nil*.
-* From within the class, all instance properties have to be accessed via self or @ (i.e, self.fuel is the instance variable, whereas fuel is a constant in the given scope).
+* From within the class, all setters must use self or @ (i.e, self.fuel = 3, or @fuel = 3).
+Instance fields outside of setter may or may not use self-referencing (although it's recommended for legibility).
 * Instance vars and methods are mutable by default from within the class, and don't require usage of the $= operator.
 * Class instances are immutable - you cannot add, remove or change their properties, except from within the class methods.
 * Class methods are different than normal functions because they can be overloaded, i.e you can have two functions with the same name, but different number of parameters.
 This cannot be done in regular key-value object literals: